-Growing and harvesting food from your garden all year can seem like an outright fantasy.
-While there’s no shortage of edible crops you can enjoy in the summer and in the fall, the colder months can seem a little scant in terms of producing fruits and vegetables for your kitchen.
+Growing and harvesting food from your vegetable or herb garden all year can seem like an outright fantasy.
+While there’s no shortage of edible crops you can enjoy in the summer and in the fall, the colder months can seem a little scant in terms of growing herbs and vegetables for your kitchen.

 But that doesn’t always have to be the case.
 Even if you live in a colder climate or you experience four seasons a year, you can have something to harvest everyday form your garden through careful planning.

 Having a productive garden all year requires careful planning.
 You’re going to need to really sit down and come up with a strategy that will allow you to enjoy the bounty of your garden every day for 12 months.
 You’ll need to consider the kind of crops you want to grow, when to plant them, and how to manage your garden.
 Today, we’ll be talking about how you can grow food year round.
 Let’s get started!

 Seasonal gardening allows you to enjoy a variety of fruits and vegetables all year.
 Planting in the proper season lets you have a bountiful harvest every single time because you know what crops grow best for every season.

 Spring and Fall are best for hardy and semi-hardy vegetables.
 This includes